reggoodwin/tagsharp/README.md

 Further Reading
 ---------------

 Before working on this proejct I found reading these books extremely helpful.
-Debasish Gosh in particular is very passionate about the subject and will fill you with enthusiasm for the task ahead!
+[Debasish Gosh](http://debasishg.blogspot.co.uk/) in particular is very passionate about the subject and will fill you with enthusiasm for the task ahead!

-* *Debasish Gosh, DSLs in Action, Manning Publications Co., 2011* - Gosh explains in great detail the difference between internal and external DSLs providing many examples in Scala, Groovy and Clojure.
+* *Debasish Gosh, DSLs in Action, Manning Publications Co., 2011* - explains in great detail the difference between internal and external DSLs providing many examples in Scala, Groovy and Clojure.
 * *Odersky et al, Programming in Scala (2nd Edition), Artima Press, 2010* - see the chapter on how to use the Parser Combinator library.